Extending quantum detailed balance through optimal transport: Outlook

 \section{Outlook}

-This paper ties together the ideas built up in the papers \cite{DS2, D1, D2}, but adds a new point of view and the technical foundations to needed to achieve this.
-Corollary \ref{fbAfskat} and its discussion is a fairly representative illustration of our aims.
+This paper developed the conceptual and technical foundations of a novel framework for expressing and studying deviation from detailed balance via optimal transport, in both the quantum and classical cases.
+In the process it tied together the ideas built up in the papers \cite{DS2, D1, D2}, leading to an optimal transport perspective on \cite{DS2}.
+Corollary \ref{fbAfskat} together with its discussion is a fairly representative illustration of our aims.
+More broadly the goal is to study (quantum) dynamical systems via the optimal transport ideas and tools developed in this paper.

-However, much works remains.
+Much remains to be explored.
 In particular, to systematically apply the theory to analyze systems, including in the context of non-equilibrium statistical mechanics, as mentioned in the introduction.
 We expect that it should be of broader use, though, for example in noncommutative as well as classical ergodic theory to quantify and study how far a systems is from satisfying a particular ergodic property.

-The theory itself should also be developed further, some lines of investigation having been discussed at the end of Section \ref{AfdWEiensk} .\textbf{ }In addition, it would be worth investigating the case where the coordinates $k$ of a system $\mathbf{A}$ are not necessarily bounded.
+The theory itself could also be developed further, some lines of investigation having been discussed at the end of Section \ref{AfdWEiensk}.\textbf{ }In addition, it would be worth investigating the case where the coordinates $k$ of a system $\mathbf{A}$ are not necessarily bounded.
 In this case they will not be elements of $A$, but a natural assumption would be that they are affiliated to $A$.

+\textbf{Acknowledgments.} The support of the DSI-NRF Centre of Excellence in Mathematical and Statistical Sciences (CoE-MaSS) towards this research is hereby acknowledged.
+Opinions expressed and conclusions arrived at, are those of the authors and are not necessarily to be attributed to the CoE.